 Our next issue, Issue 10, will be released in June 2023.

 We welcome contributions from prisoners, ex-prisoners and family members of prisoners.
 Writings by people supportive of prison reform will also be considered.
 Please indicate which category you fall into when submitting to us.
 You can find our contact details here.

 Contributions can be writings in any style, including but not limited to poetry, short stories and personal narratives.
 We also welcome artwork such as drawings.
 We ask that text does not exceed 1,500 words per contribution.
+Contributions may be anonymous.

 Copyright for art and writing is retained by the contributor.
 Contributors are free to have any of their work that is published in Paper Chained republished elsewhere at a later date.
 However, please advise Paper Chained if submitted contributions have previously been published elsewhere.